Left to right: Brad Delson, Mike Shinoda, Mr. Hahn, Chester Bennington, Rob Bourdon, Phoenix

-Subliminal Seduction: Playing "Announcement Public Service" backwards yields Chester howling "YOU SHOULD BRUSH YOUR TEETH AND YOU SHOULD WASH YOUR FACE!"
+Subliminal Seduction: Playing "Announcement Service Public" backwards yields Chester howling "YOU SHOULD BRUSH YOUR TEETH AND YOU SHOULD WASH YOUR FACE!"

 Surprisingly Gentle Songs: "My December", "Leave Out All the Rest", "Iridescent", "Shadow of the Day", "Castle of Glass" and "Roads Untraveled".

 "She Couldn't" is like a boyband ballad, which stands out particularly as the only song without any crunching guitars in it from the Hybrid Theory period.
-Unfortunately, this side of the band wasn't known for years because the song was never released.
+Unfortunately, this side of the band wasn't known for years because the song was never released until it leaked unofficially.